Better Call Saul: “Amarillo”

 Trevor: Jimmy’s actions are a testament to his newfound…well, I won’t say “professionalism,” but the commercial he ends up making is far away from the commercials he makes after becoming Saul Goodman.
 But airing the commercial during Murder, She Wrote without running it by Cliff Davis?
 That’s pure Saul.

-READ: Fear the Walking Dead: "We All Fall Down"
+READ: Fear the Walking Dead: "Burning in Water, Drowning in Flame"

 Margaux: One thing we learned for sure, no matter if he’s Jimmy or Saul, he’d rather ask for forgiveness later than to ask for permission.
 Mainly because he thinks he can always get you to see his side of things once he lays it out for you.
 And we all know how well that goes in both cases, as Jimmy and as Saul.